po1sigala/live/01-Class-Content/01-HTML-Git-CSS/02-Challenge/README.md

 ## Your Task

-Be sure to review the [Homework Guide](./Homework-Guide/README.md) before you start working on this assignment!
-This week is an odd-numbered week, so your homework is an on-the-job ticket&mdash;meaning that you'll begin with starter code that you need to modify.
+Be sure to review the [Challenge Guide](./Challenge-Guide/README.md) before you start working on this assignment!
+This week is an odd-numbered week, so your Challenge is an on-the-job ticket&mdash;meaning that you'll begin with starter code that you need to modify.

 **Refactoring** existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
-For this particular homework assignment, a marketing agency has hired you to refactor an existing site to make it more accessible.
+For this particular Challenge, a marketing agency has hired you to refactor an existing site to make it more accessible.

 > **Important**: When working with someone else's code, you should adhere to the **Scout Rule**&mdash;always leave the code a little cleaner than when you found it.